-The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.
+The best way to find a cheap train ticket from Zug to Milan is to book your journey as far in advance as possible and to avoid traveling at rush hour.

 Find all the dates and times for this journey

 Of the 6 trains that leave Zug for Milan every day 6 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.